civicrm/civicrm-user-guide/docs/membership/online-membership-sign-up.md

 (including testing your membership pages), and the ways in which you can integrate membership sign up pages into your website.

-Before reading this chapter, you may wish to read the chapter [*Defining memberships*](https://docs.civicrm.org/user/en/latest/membership/defining-memberships) which gives useful background to many concepts (like membership types and membership statuses).
+Before reading this chapter, you may wish to read [Defining Memberships](/membership/defining-memberships.md), which gives useful background to many concepts (like membership types and membership statuses.

 ## About membership sign up pages